mainmatter/ember-simple-auth/packages/ember-simple-auth/README.md

-While the authenticator acquires some sort of secret information from an authentication provider when it authenticates the session, __the authorizer uses that secret information to identify the user in subsequent requests__.
+While the authenticator acquires some sort of secret information from an authentication provider when it authenticates the session, __the authorizer uses that secret information to authorize subsequent requests__.
 There is always only one authorizer in an application.

 __As the authorizer depends on the information provided by the authenticator, the two have to fit together.__